Barnaby Phillips

-Barnaby Phillips (born 1968) is an historian and conservationist.
+Barnaby Phillips (born 1968) is a historian and conservationist.
 He is Senior Communications Adviser for the Elephant Protection Initiative (EPI), working to shut down the ivory trade and save Africa's elephants.
 Previously, he worked as a television and radio correspondent.
 He was a Senior Correspondent for Al Jazeera English, the 24-hour international television news channel based in Doha in Qatar, and owned by the Qatar-based Al Jazeera network.
 He was based in the Greek capital of Athens, and later moved to Al Jazeera's main European base in London.
 He was formerly with the BBC for 15 years and from 2001 was its Southern Africa Correspondent.

-He has extensive experience in several continents, and reported on major news stories from 1991-2018.
-His first book, Another Man's War, was published in September 2014.
-His second book, Loot; Britain and the Benin Bronzes was published in 2021.
+Phillips has extensive experience in several continents, and reported on major news stories from 1991 to 2018.
+His first book, Another Man's War, was published in 2014.
+His second book, Loot; Britain and the Benin Bronzes, was published in 2021.
 It tells the story of the Benin Empire (located in modern-day Nigeria), how its treasures were looted in 1897 by the British military, what happened to them next, and examines the current debate about restitution.
-'Loot' was shortlisted for the Historical Writers' Association Crown Award.
-The judges described it as 'a balanced and expertly-written history of how the world-famous Benin bronzes were stolen and their fate, which dives deep into the moral and ethical dilemmas of museums and collectors today.'
+Loot was shortlisted for the Historical Writers' Association Crown Award.
+The judges described it as "a balanced and expertly-written history of how the world-famous Benin bronzes were stolen and their fate, which dives deep into the moral and ethical dilemmas of museums and collectors today".
+His third book, The African Kingdom of Gold, Britain and the Asante Treasure, was published in March 2026, and longlisted for the Cundill History Prize.
+The Spectator magazine said it was "magnificent...the history is laid out with clarity and conviction".

 Early life

-Phillips spent much of his early childhood in Kenya in East Africa, and later lived in Switzerland.
+Phillips spent much of his early childhood in Kenya, East Africa, and later lived in Switzerland.

 Education

-Phillips was educated at Bedales School, a boarding independent school in the village of Steep, near the market town of Petersfield in Hampshire in Southern England, between the years 1981-1986, followed by the University of Oxford, where he studied Modern History, and at the School of Oriental and African Studies at the University of London, from which he obtained a master's degree in African Politics and Economics.
+Phillips was educated at Bedales School, a boarding independent school in the village of Steep, near the market town of Petersfield in Hampshire in Southern England, between the years 1981 and 1986, followed by the University of Oxford, where he studied Modern History, and at the School of Oriental and African Studies at the University of London, from which he obtained a master's degree in African Politics and Economics.